kubernetes/website/docs/user-guide/volumes.md

 ### vsphereVolume

 A `vsphereVolume` is used to mount a vSphere VMDK Volume into your Pod.
 The contents of a volume are preserved when it is unmounted.
+It supports both VMFS and VSAN datastore.

 __Important: You must create a VMDK volume using `vmware-vdiskmanager -c` or the VSphere API before you can use it__